Generic Name: Dorzolamide hydrochloride

 Dosage Forms and Strengths

-Solution containing 20 mg/mL Dorzolamide (22.3 mg of Dorzolamide hydrochloride USP).
+Solution containing 20 mg/mL Dorzolamide (22.3 mg of Dorzolamide hydrochloride).

 Warnings and Precautions

-Dorzolamide HCl Ophthalmic Solution contains Dorzolamide, a sulfonamide; and although administered topically, it is absorbed systemically.
-Therefore, the same types of adverse reactions that are attributable to sulfonamides may occur with topical administration of Dorzolamide HCl Ophthalmic Solution.
+Dorzolamide hydrochloride ophthalmic solution contains Dorzolamide, a sulfonamide; and although administered topically, it is absorbed systemically.
+Therefore, the same types of adverse reactions that are attributable to sulfonamides may occur with topical administration of Dorzolamide hydrochloride ophthalmic solution.
 Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.
 Sensitization may recur when a sulfonamide is readministered irrespective of the route of administration.
 If signs of serious reactions or hypersensitivity occur, discontinue the use of this preparation [see Contraindications (4) and Patient Counseling Information (17.3)].

 There have been reports of bacterial keratitis associated with the use of multiple-dose containers of topical ophthalmic products.
 These containers had been inadvertently contaminated by patients who, in most cases, had a concurrent corneal disease or a disruption of the ocular epithelial surface.

 Carbonic anhydrase activity has been observed in both the cytoplasm and around the plasma membranes of the corneal endothelium.
 There is an increased potential for developing corneal edema in patients with low endothelial cell counts.
-Caution should be used when prescribing Dorzolamide HCl Ophthalmic Solution to this group of patients.
+Caution should be used when prescribing Dorzolamide hydrochloride ophthalmic solution to this group of patients.

-In clinical studies, local ocular adverse effects, primarily conjunctivitis and lid reactions, were reported with chronic administration of Dorzolamide HCl Ophthalmic Solution.
+In clinical studies, local ocular adverse effects, primarily conjunctivitis and lid reactions, were reported with chronic administration of Dorzolamide hydrochloride ophthalmic solution.
 Many of these reactions had the clinical appearance and course of an allergic-type reaction that resolved upon discontinuation of drug therapy.
-If such reactions are observed, Dorzolamide HCl Ophthalmic Solution should be discontinued and the patient evaluated before considering restarting the drug [see Adverse Reactions (6)].
+If such reactions are observed, Dorzolamide hydrochloride ophthalmic solution should be discontinued and the patient evaluated before considering restarting the drug [see Adverse Reactions (6)].

 Clinical Studies Experience